Neck Pain Causes, Types, Symptoms, Diagnosis, and Treatment

 Starting with an in-depth assessment of your spine and neck, a chiropractor is an expert in the anatomy of these areas.
 Your chiropractor will ask you questions about your medical history, medications that you take, and current management strategy for your neck pain.

-Your chiropractor will create a personalized treatment plan to reduce inflammation and pain in your neck from this assessment.
+Your chiropractor will create a personalized neck pain treatment plan to reduce inflammation and pain in your neck from this assessment.
 Through spinal manipulation, your chiropractor can restore proper joint function and improve the range of motion in your neck.
 Releasing chronic stress and inflammation is important in neck pain care – and your chiropractor will facilitate this treatment over multiple visits.

 Chiropractic care is a fantastic option for treating neck pain, and we would love to help you!